peberanek/ai-sandbox/README.md

 ## Motivation

-For Czech universities, establishing institution‑wide agreements with providers such as OpenAI or Anthropic can be surprisingly difficult.
+For Czech universities, establishing institution‑wide agreements with providers such as OpenAI or Anthropic is difficult.
 As a result, deploying tools like ChatGPT Edu may not be a viable option.

 Other solutions, such as Microsoft Copilot or Google Gemini—included for free within broader product packages—typically lack advanced features tailored for teaching or research.